dr-dotnet/dr-dotnet/docs/manual/getting-started.md

 ## Using web app version - Kubernetes

 This is possible, but currently, the workflow is a little rough.
 We are working on making it easier.
 Please come back later :)

+# Rest API

+## Context

+There is an usecase of using DrDotnet via a REST API, such as automation.
+A quite common usecase is to be able to automatically trigger a profiling session when an issue is detected.
+For instance, if a metric reports a likely memory leak, a memory leak analysis can be triggered automatically immediately and analyzed later by developers from the UI.

+## Solution

+### Scope
+Only Web version of DrDotnet.
+Desktop version remains usable through UI only.

+### Endpoints
+- POST `/api/sessions` Start a new session
+- GET `/api/sessions` Return previous sessions
+- GET `/api/sessions/{guid}` Return session for given guid
+- GET `/api/sessions/{guid}/download` Return session reports as .zip for given guid
+- GET `/api/processes` Return list of processes available to profile
+- GET `/api/profilers` Return list of profilers available

+In development you can launch the Web app and navigate to http://localhost:92/swagger to find the Swagger UI and an accurate and complete documentation of the API.

+### Configuration
+- `WEB_UI_ENABLED=false` or `--no-web-ui` arg will disable web UI (only REST API)
+- `REST_API_ENABLED=false` or `--no-rest-api` arg will disable REST API (only web UI) Otherwise both are enabled by default.